A giant flotilla of canoes, kayaks, and rafts will travel 22 kilometres from Yale to Hope.

 A shuttle bus will take those who are NOT bringing their own boats from Hope to Yale at the start of the day so that these participants can drive home directly from Hope at the end of the day.

 A shuttle bus will take those who ARE bringing their own boats back to Yale to pick up their vehicles at the end of the day.
-Then these participants will drive in their own vehicles back to Hope to pick up their boats.
-Note that there will be someone who remains at Hope to watch the boats belonging to these participants until they can come back to pick them up.
+Then these participants will drive in their own vehicles back to Hope to pick up their boats–staff will remain at the Hope location to watch the boats belonging to these participants until they can come back to pick them up.

 Participants should be prepared for the demands of changing weather and all belongings should be packed in water-tight bags (especially electronics!).

-- Lunch will not be provided; please bring your own bag lunch.
+- To keep prices as low as possible, please bring your own bag lunch.

 - Snacks and extra water